curl/curl/tests/README.md

   The test suite runs stand-alone servers on random ports to which it makes requests.
 For SSL tests, it runs stunnel to handle encryption to the regular servers.
 For SSH, it runs a standard OpenSSH server.
-For SOCKS4/5 tests SSH is used to perform the SOCKS functionality and requires a SSH client and server.

   The listen port numbers for the test servers are picked randomly to allow users to run multiple test cases concurrently and to not collide with other